-Funny name for a developer’s blog, huh?
-I inherited it…
+Funny name for a developer's blog.
+You can't escape the name.
+I inherited it...

 I work in a software house that creates software running on the IBM i.
 I'm a developer (coder/programmer/analyst etc.) and I've been doing the same thing, more or less , for the last twenty years - RPGIII.
 The work is interesting, but the technological advances made by IBM on the i passed me - and my colleagues - by.